dmytrii-karpeka/1-node-farm/starter/notes.md

 Same as overview we expect plain html from server, then we select product based on query.id key from JSON file that we've read in the top-level.

+---
+### CREATING OUR OWN MODULES

+In JS every single file considered separate module.
+So we can create our own modules.

+#### Export and Require

+We added separate dir called *modules* and created [replaceTemplate.js](./modules/replaceTemplate.js).
+Here we pasted replaceTemplate function, so in this way it does not in our main program.
+For adding function to our index.js we used **require**.